mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

     }
 }
 ```

-*presentationMode* is an *Environment* binding to the current *PresentationMode* of this view.
-We can use it to programmatically dismiss the *Modal*.
-To learn more about *Property Wrappers provided by SwiftUI and Environment values*, you can check my ["Understanding Property Wrappers in SwiftUI" post](/2019/06/12/understanding-property-wrappers-in-swiftui/).

 You can also use *fullScreenCover* view modifier to present full screen modals.
-It works the same way as *sheet* modifier.
+It works the same way as *sheet* modifier. *presentationMode* is an environment value that represents the current presentation mode of the view.
+We can use it to programmatically dismiss the sheet.

 #### Popovers
-Using Popovers in SwiftUI is very similar to *Alers* and *Action Sheets*. *Popover* modifier also has two overloads for *Boolean* and *Optional Identifiable* bindings.
-Another additional parameter in *popover modifier* is *arrowEdge*, by providing *Edge* value you can draw an arrow in a specified direction.
-Here is the example of *Popover* modifier usage.
+Using popovers in SwiftUI is very similar to alerts and action sheets. *Popover* modifier also has two overloads for boolean and optional identifiable bindings.
+Another additional parameter in the *popover* view modifier is *arrowEdge*, by providing *Edge* value you can draw an arrow in a specified direction.
+Here is the example of the *popover* view modifier usage.

 ```swift
 struct MasterView: View {